Convergences of looptrees coded by excursions: Topological space of vernation trees

-Observe the spaces $\tree[f]$, $\lop[f]$, and $\lopt[f]$ are also vernation trees, thanks to Theorems \ref{J_prop} and \ref{d_J}.
-That result together with the fact that $\mathbb{V}$ is closed in the space $\mathbb{K}$ argues in favor of the existence of a result such as Theorem \ref{gh-continu}.
-In order to demonstrate Theorem \ref{vern_code/topo}, recall the gluing of pointed metric spaces presented in Definition \ref{gluing} and let us give ourselves the following lemma.
+Observe that the spaces $\tree[f]$, $\lop[f]$, and $\lopt[f]$ are also vernation trees, thanks to Theorems~\ref{intro_uni} and \ref{d_J}.
+To demonstrate Theorem~\ref{vern_code/topo}, we will use the following lemma that involves the gluing of pointed metric spaces presented in Definition~\ref{gluing}.

-\begin{lemma} Let $X_0$ and $X_1$ be two pointed compact vernation trees, and let $a\in X_0$.
+\begin{lemma} Let $(X_0,d_0,a_0)$ and $(X_1,d_1,a_1)$ be two pointed compact vernation trees, and let $a\in X_0$.
 The gluing of $X_1$ on $X_0$ at $a$ is also a pointed compact vernation tree. \end{lemma}